chistopher/girgs/README.md

 ## macOS

-On macOS it is recommended to build the project from source.
+On macOS it is recommended to build the project from source, with the additional requirement that [Xcode](https://developer.apple.com/xcode/) is installed.

 ## NetworKit